Michael-D-Santos/CSS-and-HTML-landing-page/README.md

-# Odin-landing-page
+# CSS-and-HTML-landing-page
-Landing Page for The Odin Project.
+My attempt at building a Landing Page with just HTML & CSS.